MartinPellizzer/terrawhisper-compiler/articles/aesculus-hippocastanum/medicine/benefits.md

-Given the many preparations and uses of horse chestnut, it's important to be aware about the possible side effects of this plant and what precautions to take when using it.
+Given the many [uses and preparations of horse chestnut](/aesculus-hippocastanum/medicine/preparations.html), it's important to be aware about the possible side effects of this plant and what precautions to take when using it.